-Information Technologies fosters an environment that promotes and enhances the College's vision and exemplifies its Benedictine values as we provide the technologies to be adaptable, efficient, competitive, secure, and forward thinking while remaining fiscallyn responsible in serving our community.
+Information Technologies fosters an environment that promotes and enhances the College's vision and exemplifies its Benedictine values as we provide the technologies to be adaptable, efficient, competitive, secure, and forward thinking while remaining fiscally responsible in serving our community.

-IT provides a Computer Support Help Desk for faculty, staff, and students that can be reached at 218 723-5911 or toll-free at 877-723-5911 (5911); or via e-mail: email@example.com.
+IT provides a Computer Support Help Desk for faculty, staff, and students that can be reached at 218 723-5911 or toll-free at 877-723-5911 (5911); or via e-mail: firstname.lastname@example.org.
 The Help Desk is staffed by student technology assistants who receive continual job training.
-The Help Desk provides front-line support to all College owned standard hardware and software, except for Blackboard.
+The Help Desk provides front-line support to all College owned standard hardware and software, including Blackboard.

 Help Desk tasks are prioritized as follows: